 Alternator Bracket Kit Option

 Get everything you need to mount your new GZ Motorsports Alternator with these time saving Bracket Kits.
 This Alternator Bracket Kit allows a compact clean installation with the alternator mounted where you want it.
 Kit includes 5" dia crank pulley, either Brace Bracket Mount or UALTM100A Heavy Duty Bracket, all studs, bolts and spacers needed plus 18 feet of #8 wire with crimp on ends.

-Application Notes: Water pump mounting location must use brace bracket and only works with SBC, BBC and stock type water pump (not electric).
+Application Notes: Stud bolt head /block mount works with most applications, call to verify.
 UALTM100A Mount only works with SBC (Drivers Head & Motor Plate), BBC, BBF, SBF and Motor Plate applications.

 Make dead batteries a thing of the past!

 This Super Mini Denso Style alternator with all new internal components cranks out an whopping 85 amps in an ultra-mini package.
 Similar to the A101, this model includes an internal Load Dump feature to protect your expensive electronics.
 Each alternator is designed to work with 12 volt electrical systems and charges to 14+ volts.
 The A106 Super Mini works great on dragsters or door cars with lots of electrical accessories.
 Easy to hook up, one wire is all it takes!

 This model features a 6" mounting bolt circle and is 5" deep from belt centerline to rear of alternator - the same depth as our A101 55 amp Mini Denso Alternator which has a 5.5" Mounting Circle.
 More amps in the same basic package size!